Germany's Lufthansa cancels China flights over coronavirus | DW | 29.01.2020

 Read more: Coronavirus: Everything you need to know

 British Airways earlier announced that it would also halt all flights to and from mainland China, while American Airlines said it would not fly to Shanghai and Beijing from February 9 to March 27.
-Several Asian airlines have also suspended flights.
+Several Asian airlines have also suspended flights, including Indonesia's Lion Air Group, Air India and Seoul Air.

+The rapid drop in business travel and tourism is expected to take a heavy toll on the world's second-biggest economy.

 Four cases confirmed in Germany

-The EU's health commissioner has confirmed that eight people infected with the virus were reported in the EU — four of them in Germany and four in France.
+The EU's health commissioner confirmed Wednesday that eight people infected with the virus were reported in the bloc — four of them in Germany and four in France.

+Meanwhile, thousands of foreigners are believed to be among the millions of people stranded in Hubei's capital Wuhan, the virus epicenter.

-Several foreign governments have warned against unnecessary travel to China.
-Japan and the US were the first to evacuate their citizens from Wuhan, the virus epicenter, on Wednesday, while German authorities said they were finalizing plans to fly their nationals home.
+Japan and the US were the first to evacuate their citizens from Wuhan on Wednesday, while German authorities said they were finalizing plans to fly their nationals home soon.
+Britain said it would bring home 200 citizens on a charter plane on Thursday.

 The European Commission said there were almost 600 EU citizens in China who had requested repatriation.